Discrimination of vortex and pseudovortex beams with a triangular optical cavity: Results

-Figure \ref{fig:peaks} compares the resonance peaks of the vortex and the pseudovortex beams ($V(r, \varphi, z)$ and $PV(r,\varphi,z)$) generated by the triangular optical cavity.
+Figure \ref{fig:peaks}) compares the resonance peaks of the vortex and the pseudovortex beams ($V(r, \varphi, z)$ and $PV(r,\varphi,z)$) generated by the triangular optical cavity.
 Each subfigure displays the transmitted intensity at the cavity output as a function of cavity length.

 To understand these results, let us first consider the resonance of a mode with arbitrary order $N$.
 For constructive interference within the cavity, the total phase accumulated over a round-trip must be a multiple of $2\pi$.
 Other than the plane-wave phase $2kL$, where $2L$ is the total cavity length, two main factors determine the resonance lengths of this mode: \begin{itemize} \item the Gouy phase $\Delta \varphi = 2 (N+1) \tan^{-1}\left(\frac{L}{z_0}\right)$ (where $z_0$ is the Rayleigh length); and \item the phase introduced by reflection on cavity mirrors. \end{itemize} If only the effect of the Gouy phase were to be considered in a triangular cavity, modes of the same order would resonate at the same cavity lengths.
-However, we must also account for effect of the odd number of mirrors in the cavity.
-When a mode reflects on a mirror with non-zero incidence angle, modes that are antisymetric with respect to a horizontal flip acquire an extra phase of $\pi$ in relation to the symmetric modes, due to the inversion of the horizontal axis in the reflection transformation \cite{rodrigues2024resonance,Santos2021}.
+However, we must also account for the effect of the odd number of cavity mirrors.
+When a mode reflects on a mirror at nonnormal incidence, modes that are antisymmetric with respect to a horizontal flip acquire an extra phase of $\pi$ in relation to the symmetric modes, due to the inversion of the horizontal axis in the reflection transformation \cite{rodrigues2024resonance,Santos2021}.
 As a result, the $HG_{01}$ and $HG_{10}$ modes resonate at different cavity lengths in a triangular cavity, although they are of the same order.

-This explains the resonance pattern of the vortex beam in Figure \ref{fig:peaks}a, which contains two peaks of approximately the same height, as expected from decomposition (\ref{eq:V-decomposition}).
-The modes corresponding to each peak were captured by the CCD camera when the cavity length was slowly swept and are displayed in the insets.
+This explains the resonance pattern of the vortex beam in Fig. \ref{fig:peaks}a), which contains two peaks of approximately the same height, as expected from decomposition (\ref{eq:V-decomposition}).
+The modes corresponding to each peak were captured on camera when the cavity length was slowly swept and are displayed in the insets.